inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/york-university-master-of-management-in-artificial-intelligence-website-resource.md

 link: "https://schulich.yorku.ca/programs/mmai/"
 keywords: []
 learnTags: ["ethics","fairness","machineLearning","education","inclusivePractice","canadianLandscape"]
-summary: |-
-  The program offers a technical foundation in natural language processing, computational methods and modeling, paired with core business skills.
-Students explore a critically evolving ethical landscape as they confront moral topics in AI, such as algorithmic bias, data privacy and intelligent agent autonomy.
+summary: "The program offers a technical foundation in natural language processing, computational methods and modeling, paired with core business skills.
+Students explore a critically evolving ethical landscape as they confront moral topics in AI, such as algorithmic bias, data privacy and intelligent agent autonomy. "
 ---